This all natural homemade dishwasher detergent is made from simple, non-toxic ingredients that will keep your dishes clean.

 It works great!
 It dissolves well (unlike some powdered dishwasher detergents).
 The dishes come out sparkly and clean with no spots or gritty residue!

 Place a small dish of white vinegar (1/8 to 1/4 of a cup) on the top rack of your dishwasher.
 It is a cheap, green, and non-toxic rinse aid.

 - Place all ingredients in an air tight container or jar, stir well or cover and shake to combine.

-- Use one tablespoon per load in your main dishwasher detergent compartment (if your compartment does not open well or the detergent doesn't full dissolve in your machine place the detergent in the bottom of your dishwasher before starting it).
+- Use one tablespoon per load in your main dishwasher detergent compartment (you many also place the detergent in the bottom of your dishwasher before starting).

-- For EXTRA dirty dishes or very heavy loads boost the detergent by placing it in the bottom of the machine, then add 1/3 tsp of liquid castile soap in the detergent dispenser (I love Dr Bronner's Unscented), and use a white vinegar rinse.
+- For EXTRA dirty dishes or very heavy loads boost the detergent by placing it in the bottom of the machine, then add 1/8-1/3 tsp of liquid Castile soap (I use Dr Bronner's Unscented) or 2-3 drops of natural hand washing detergent in the detergent dispenser , and use a white vinegar rinse.